-My current project as a Pixar animator, Coco, touches something that we all can relate to, which is family.
+My current project as one of two supervising animators for the Pixar movie, Coco, touches something that we all can relate to, which is family.
 I feel like a lot of people will be able to relate to the struggles, and the triumphs – I’m pretty excited to finish it and just watch the whole story.

 Gini’s path to Pixar animator

 >> Studied Fine Arts at the University of Santo Tomas with a major in Advertising

 >> Completed a Master of Fine Arts at the School for Visual Arts, New York